Primary Care

 • blurry vision

-Then, the alcohol is on to the kidneys.
-Alcohol is a diuretic, meaning it increases urine production.
-When you drink alcohol, you’ll have to urinate more often, leading to thirst and dehydration.
+1. Kidneys: Alcohol is a diuretic, meaning it increases urine production.
+When you drink alcohol, you’ll have to urinate more often.
+At the same time, you become thirsty and need to drink water to avoid becoming dehydrated.

-Alcohol has short-term effects on the liver.
-The liver oxidizes 95% of the alcohol you consume, meaning that it converts alcohol into water and carbon monoxide.
+1. Liver: Alcohol has short-term effects on the liver.
+The liver oxidizes 95 percent of the alcohol you consume, meaning that it converts alcohol into water and carbon monoxide.
 The liver can generally oxidize one standard alcoholic drink an hour, so drinking too much will overwhelm it.

-When alcohol goes into the brain, it affects the balance of chemicals and signal processes.
-This can affect your thoughts, feelings, and actions.
+When alcohol goes into the brain, it affects the balance of chemicals and signal processes that can alter thoughts, feelings, and actions.

-The reason that some may feel more relaxed after a drink of alcohol is that the alcohol suppresses the part of the brain associated with inhibition.
-As more alcohol is consumed, the brain becomes less balanced, and normal thoughts and emotions become more scattered.
+Some people may feel more relaxed after drinking alcohol.
+This is because alcohol suppresses activity in the part of the brain associated with inhibition.
+The more alcohol a person drinks, the less balanced their thoughts and emotions become.

-“The way that alcohol changes one’s mental health while drinking differs from person to person.
-However, people commonly experience an increase in negative emotions as more alcohol is consumed, such as anger, aggression, anxiety, and depression,” said Katelyn Gregory, Manager of Central Access for Chemical Dependency.
+“The way that alcohol changes one’s mental health while drinking differs from person to person,” said Katelyn Gregory, Manager of Central Access for Chemical Dependency.
+“Some people experience more negative emotions while others have the opposite effect.”

 Does alcohol help you sleep?

-While alcohol can make you feel drowsy and groggy, it does not help you sleep.
-Alcohol decreases the quality of sleep, even if it feels like you’re falling asleep faster and for longer.
+While alcohol can make you feel drowsy and groggy, it actually decreases the quality of sleep – even if it feels like you’re falling asleep faster and sleeping longer.

-“After drinking, you’re less likely to get good REM sleep and you’re more likely to experience nightmares or vivid dreams.”
+“After drinking, you’re less likely to get good REM sleep and you’re more likely to experience nightmares or vivid dreams,” Gregory said.

 • thirst